 - 6.1.1.
 The fabricator shall be able to demonstrate by written procedure and actual practice a method of material identification, visible up to the point of assembling members as follows: - (a) For shop-standard material, identification capability shall include shape designation.
-Representative material test reports shall be furnished by the fabricator if requested to do so by the owner's designated representative for design, either in the contract documents or in separate written instructions given to the fabricator prior to ordering mill materials. - (b) For material of grade other than shop-standard material, identification capability shall include shape designation and material grade.
-Representative material test reports shall be furnished by the fabricator if requested to do so by the owner's designated representative for design, either in the contract documents or in separate written instructions given to the fabricator prior to ordering mill materials. - (c) For material ordered in accordance with an ASTM supplement or other special material requirements in the contract documents, identification capability shall include shape designation, material grade and heat number.
-The corresponding material test reports shall be furnished by the fabricator if requested to do so by the owner's designated representative for design, either in the contract documents or in separate written instructions given to the fabricator prior to ordering mill materials.
+Representative material test reports shall be furnished by the fabricator if requested to do so by the owner's designated representative for design (ODRD), either in the contract documents or in separate written instructions given to the fabricator prior to ordering mill materials. - (b) For material of grade other than shop-standard material, identification capability shall include shape designation and material grade.
+Representative material test reports shall be furnished by the fabricator if requested to do so by the ODRD, either in the contract documents or in separate written instructions given to the fabricator prior to ordering mill materials. - (c) For material ordered in accordance with an ASTM supplement or other special material requirements in the contract documents, identification capability shall include shape designation, material grade, and heat number.
+The corresponding material test reports shall be furnished by the fabricator if requested to do so by the ODRD, either in the contract documents or in separate written instructions given to the fabricator prior to ordering mill materials.